L1Cafe/XYZ/state-of-the-art.md

 ## Cons

 - Large list of reserved words
-- Generally, not powerful enough to write low-level software
+- Generally, not powerful enough to write low-level software easily
 - Non-structured, can lead to confusion if the programmer is not an expert and overuses GOTO clauses

 # Haskell

 A strongly-typed, purely functional programming language.
 It sports lazy evaluation and type polymorphism, among other features.

+It places a strong emphasis on [referential transparency](https://en.wikipedia.org/wiki/Referential_transparency), but is also lenient enough to allow the programmer to make concessions in aspects that break RT, like I/O.

 It is used by many tools and corporations such as Linspire, Pandoc, Xmonad, Facebook, GitHub, or seL4, a formally verified microkernel.